What Is Business Casual Attire? (With Example and Tips)

 What is business casual?

-Business casual attire is broadly defined as a code of dress that blends traditional business wear with a more relaxed style still professional and appropriate enough for an office environment.
-For example, in a business casual setting, you could wear slacks and a dress shirt without a jacket and tie.
-With more jobs becoming remote and more virtual meetings happening, you may only have to worry about your attire from the top up.
+Business casual attire is broadly defined as a code of dress that blends traditional business wear with a more relaxed style that’s still professional and appropriate for an office environment.

 Business casual ideas for women

-There is a wide array of business casual dress options for women from tidy jeans and slacks to blouses and sweaters.
-If you’re unsure what is considered acceptable in a specific setting, it’s best to select more traditionally-accepted business casual outfits.
-Then you can observe your surroundings and adjust accordingly.
+There is a wide array of business casual dress options for women from dark jeans and slacks to blouses and sweaters.
+If you’re unsure what is considered acceptable in a specific setting, it’s best to select more traditionally accepted business casual outfits.
+Then, you can observe your surroundings and adjust accordingly.

 Business casual clothing options for women might include:

-- Slacks, khaki pants, chinos or knee-length skirts or dark jeans without holes
+Slacks, khaki pants, chinos, knee-length skirts or dark jeans without holes

 Read more: Guide To Women's Business Casual Attire